Southwest Rapid Rewards Access Events: The Best Cardholder-Only Redemption Most Members Have Never Heard Of

 Plus three more TBD months filling out a 12-event calendar.

-The event formats span concerts with chart-topping songwriters, private golf outings at premier courses, destination weekends with curated food-and-beverage programming, and intimate venue shows in the ~200-person range.
-These aren't stadium events — they're boutique cardmember experiences with small attendance caps.
+The event formats span concerts with chart-topping songwriters, private golf outings at premier courses, destination weekends with curated food-and-beverage programming, and intimate venue shows.
+These run boutique and small-format, think a winemaker dinner or a private concert, not a stadium show.

 Why the post-2025 devaluation changes the math